pnp/cli-microsoft365/docs/docs/cmd/spo/term/term-list.md

 !!! important
     To use this command without the --webUrl option you have to have permissions to access the tenant admin site.

-When using the `--webUrl` option you can connect to the term store with limited permissions, and do not need the SharePoint Adminstrator role.
+When using the `--webUrl` option you can connect to the term store with limited permissions, and do not need the SharePoint Administrator role.
 You need to be a site visitor or more.
 It allows you to list terms from the tenant term store as well as terms from the sitecollection term store.

 ## Examples